jessepav/lacygoill-wiki-backup/c/glossary.md

 Version of the C language used by GCC by default.

 GNU C provides several language features not found in ISO standard C.

 ##
+## compound statement

+A group of statements inside curly braces.
+They're common in `if` statements and loops.

+##
 # d